schilkp/Tonbandgeraet/docs/doc/freertos.md

 call, those tasks will appear as unnamed and unlabelled in the viewer.
 This information is emitted as [metadata](./metadata_buf.md) and stored in the metadata buffer even before tracing is started.

-> [!NOTE]
-> Future versions of FreeRTOS include a `traceSCHEDULER_STARTED` hook that
-> will allow this to happen automatically.
-Until then, the manual call is
-> required.

 ### Resource Naming